 Jennifer Hartley Illanes is a multimedia artist working in Calgary as a Studio Assistant with Natalie Gerber.
 Her practice makes use of fibre arts, digital media, sculpture, and performance.
 She holds a BFA with distinction in Sculpture from The Alberta University of the Arts, and received the Board of Governors Graduating Student Award in 2016.

 Jennifer has participated in the Contextural Fibre Arts Residency, the AUArts Artist in Residency Program with a focus on Mental Health Awareness, and has shown her work in galleries in Alberta and Manitoba.
-With her art reaching audiences across the world, her practice is continuing to expand.
+She is currently working on a project "Pilgrimage of Stories and Stones" that has been funded by Calgary Arts Development.